 \subsection{General open games}

 We have now arrived at a level of generality where we can define generalised open games in a way that is obviously analogous to concrete open games.
-Given $\Phi,\Psi\in \lens_\C$, an open game consists in a set of strategy profiles, a family of lenses indexed by the set of strategy profiles, and a best response function which takes a context as input and returns a relation on strategy profiles.
+Given $\Phi,\Psi\in \lens_\C$, an open game consists of a set of strategy profiles, a family of lenses indexed by the set of strategy profiles, and a best-response function which takes a context as input and returns a relation on strategy profiles.

 \begin{definition}[Open game] Let $\Phi,\Psi \in \lens_\C$.
-An \textit{open game} $\G:\Phi\rightarrow\Psi$ consists in \begin{enumerate} \item A set of \textit{strategy profiles} $\Sigma$; \item A \textit{play function} $\play:\Sigma\rightarrow \lens_\C (\Phi,\Psi)$; and \item A \textit{best response function} $\br : \context(\Phi,\Psi)\rightarrow \rel (\Sigma)$. \end{enumerate} \end{definition} The rationale here is much the same as it is with concrete open games.
+An \textit{open game} $\G:\Phi\rightarrow\Psi$ consists of \begin{enumerate} \item A set of \textit{strategy profiles} $\Sigma$; \item A \textit{play function} $\play:\Sigma\rightarrow \lens_\C (\Phi,\Psi)$; and \item A \textit{best-response function} $\br : \context(\Phi,\Psi)\rightarrow \rel (\Sigma)$. \end{enumerate} \end{definition} The rationale here is much the same as it is with concrete open games.
 The play function takes a strategy profile as input and returns a lens describing an open play of the game.
 Best response takes a context as argument that provides the information necessary for the game to make informed strategic decisions, and returns a relation on strategies.

-As with concrete open games, we define a notion of \textit{atomic open game}.
+As with concrete open games, we define a notion of \textit{atomic open game}: